jennyliuwhu/WordUp-AndroidApp/README.md

 To run this project, here is the instruction:

 1. Import code/server/WordUp to your eclipse.
 Modify the PASSWORD in org.wordup.DBConnectionHandler to your own MySQL root password.
-Besides, modify the key in org.wordup.DBConnectionHandler to your own WordsApi access key.
+Besides, modify the key in org.wordup.note to your own WordsApi access key.

 2. Import code/client/WordUp_V11 to your android stutio.
 Modify the ip in com.example.jialingliu.wordup.server.App to your own computer's private ip address.